We’re going to teach you how to clean a Cricut mat and make it sticky again.

 - Read the directions of your adhesive remover, and adapt as necessary.

-- Pour or spray a small amount onto your mat.
+- Pour or spray a small amount onto your Cricut cutting mat.

 - Spread it around with a scraper, or any stiff piece of plastic like an old credit card.

 - Use your scraper to scrape the dirty adhesive off your mat.
-You can also wipe it off with a cloth or paper towels.
+You can also wipe it off with a cloth.
+Paper towels aren’t ideal.

 - Wash with soap and warm water to remove any leftover residue.